-The following table summarizes our non-performing assets (in thousands):
+The following table summarizes our non-performing assets (in thousands) as of the dates indicated:

 Non-performing Assets At December 31,

-2021 2020
+2 022 2021

 Nonaccrual loans:

-Commercial business \$ 602 \$ 1,975
+Commercial business \$ 340 \$ 602

-Commercial mortgage 6,414 2,906
+Commercial mortgage 2,564 6,414

-Residential real estate loans 2,373 2,587
+Residential real estate loans 4,071 2,373

-Residential real estate lines 200 323
+Residential real estate lines 142 200

-Consumer indirect 1,780 1,495
+Consumer indirect 3,079 1,780

-Other consumer -
+Other consumer 1 -

-Total nonaccrual loans 11,369 9,286
+Total nonaccrual loans 10,197 11,369

-Accruing loans 90 days or more delinquent 797 231
+Accruing loans 90 days or more delinquent 1 797

-Total non-performing loans • 12,166 9,517
+Total non-performing loans 10,198 12,166

-Foreclosed assets - 2,966
+Foreclosed assets 19 -

-Total non-performing assets \$ 12,166 \$ 12,483
+Total non-performing assets \$ 10,217 \$ 12,166

-Nonaccrual loans to total loans 0.31% 0.26%
+Nonaccrual loans to total loans 0.25% 0.31%

-Non-performing loans to total loans 0.33% 0.26%
+Non-performing loans to total loans 0.25% 0.33%

-Non-performing assets to total assets 0.22% 0.25%
+Non-performing assets to total assets 0.18% 0.22%

 Non-performing assets include non-performing loans and foreclosed assets.
-Non-performing assets at December 31, 2021 were \$12.2 million, a decrease of \$317 thousand from \$12.5 million at December 31, 2020.
-The primary component of non-performing assets is non-performing loans, which were \$12.2 million or 0.33% of total loans at December 31, 2021, compared with \$9.5 million or 0.26% of total loans at December 31, 2020.
-The increase in nonperforming loans was primarily due to the downgrade of a \$7.8 million commercial mortgage loan, with \$3.8 million partially charged-off, in the fourth quarter of 2021.
+Non-performing assets at December 31, 2022 were \$10.2 million, a decrease of \$1.9 million from \$12.2 million at December 31, 2021.
+The primary component of non-performing assets is non-performing loans, which were \$10.2 million or 0.25% of total loans at December 31, 2022, compared with \$12.2 million or 0.33% of total loans at December 31, 2021.
+The decrease in nonperforming loans related primarily to the pay-off of a nonaccrual commercial mortgage that resulted in the \$2.0 million recovery previously noted.

-Approximately \$7.8 million, or 69%, of the \$11.4 million of nonaccrual loans, a component of non-performing loans, as of December 31, 2021 were current with respect to payment of principal and interest but were classified as non-accruing because repayment in full of principal and/or interest was uncertain.
-We had no TDRs included in nonaccrual loans at December 31, 2021 and \$200 thousand at December 31, 2020.
-Additionally, we had no TDRs that were accruing interest as of December 31, 2021 and December 31, 2020.
+Approximately \$1.8 million, or 18%, of the \$10.2 million of nonaccrual loans, a component of non-performing loans, as of December 31, 2022 were current with respect to payment of principal and interest but were classified as non-accruing because repayment in full of principal and/or interest was uncertain.
+We had no TDRs included in nonaccrual loans at December 31, 2022 and December 31, 2021.
+Additionally, we had no TDRs that were accruing interest as of December 31, 2022 and December 31, 2021.

 Foreclosed assets consist of real property formerly pledged as collateral for loans, which we have acquired through foreclosure proceedings or acceptance of a deed in lieu of foreclosure.
-We had no properties representing foreclosed asset holdings at December 31, 2021 and two properties totaling \$3.0 million at December 31, 2020.
-The decrease in foreclosed assets during 2021 was primarily the result of the sale of an asset on which foreclosure occurred in the third quarter of 2020.
-The borrower's business was related to the hospitality industry and the downgrade and partial charge-off in the first quarter of 2020 were precipitated by the impact of the COVID-19 pandemic.
+We had \$19 thousand of properties representing foreclosed asset holdings at December 31, 2022 and no properties representing foreclosed asset holdings at December 31, 2021.

 Potential problem loans are loans that are currently performing, but information known about possible credit problems of the borrowers causes us to have concern as to the ability of such borrowers to comply with the present loan payment terms and may result in disclosure of such loans as nonperforming at some time in the future.
 These loans remain in a performing status due to a variety of factors, including payment history, the value of collateral supporting the credits, and/or personal or government guarantees.
 We consider loans classified as substandard, which continue to accrue interest, to be potential problem loans.
-We identified \$22.7 million and \$17.9 million in loans that continued to accrue interest which were classified as substandard as of December 31, 2021 and 2020, respectively.
+We identified \$22.7 million in loans that continued to accrue interest which were classified as substandard as of December 31, 2022 and 2021.